wdi-sg/gitbook-2018/02-js/js-functions/readme.md

 * Define a function
 * Define a function with a parameter
 * Define a function that operates on two parameters
-* Understand the difference between printing and returning
 * Create functions with and without return values
 * Recognize the scope of variables inside and outside functions